 Maria is an experienced Registered Nurse Leader.
 On completing her Registered Nurse training in Learning Disabilities in Ireland, Maria moved to Australia in 1986 to extend her experience.

 She migrated to the UK in 1990 and worked as a Community Nurse in Merseyside where she continued to develop her skills and interest in physical health, when she became the Board Nurse in the local Primary Care Trust.

 Maria has held a number of operational and clinical roles, including professional lead and Services Manager until her appointment to Deputy Director of Nursing & Therapies from 2004 at Cheshire & Wirral Partnership NHS Trust.

 During this time, she extended her experience corporately in leading a portfolio in Nursing, Infection, Prevention & Control, Emergency Planning, Education Services Development and Quality Improvement.

-Interim Director of HR
+Interim Director of Workforce & OD

 Nicky is currently the Interim Director of HR at Lancashire Care.
 Nicky is also the Executive Director for the Healthcare People Management Association (HPMA) and Chief Executive of her own successful HR and OD Consultancy.

 Nicky has over 27 years’ experience working with NHS organisations in a variety of workforce roles, with over 15 years as Executive Director of Workforce and OD.